Summary

 Analysis

 According to the pilot, the airplane departed runway 35 at the La Grande/Union County Airport (LGD), La Grande, Oregon.
-During the left turn to crosswind, a loud bang occurred, that shook the airplane.
+During the left turn to crosswind, a loud, violent bang occurred that shook the airplane.
 The pilot noted that the propeller had stopped, and he identified a nearby dirt road to land on.
-As the airplane approached the dirt road, he realized the airplane was too fast, and turned left and landed in a field.
-During the landing roll in the field, the airplane nosed over.
-The airplane came to rest inverted and sustained substantial damage to the vertical stabilizer, rudder, and elevator. empennage.
+As the airplane approached the dirt road, he realized the airplane’s airspeed was too fast for the road and turned left to land in a beet field.
+During the landing roll in the field, the airplane nosed over and came to rest inverted.

 Data Source